Special Issue "Advanced Polymer in Food Industry II"

 Dear Colleagues,

-We are currently inviting submissions for a Special Issue of Polymers entitled “Advanced Polymer in Food Industry II”.
+We are currently inviting submissions for a Special Issue of Polymers entitled “Advanced Polymers in Food Industry II”.
 This Special Issue will be specifically dedicated to works related to the application of polymers in food emulsions, gels and packaging.
 This Special Issue covers topics such as:

 • The synthesis and safety evaluation of novel polymers as food ingredients;